-Amends the Internal Revenue Code to provide incentives for the voluntary reduction, avoidance, and sequestration of greenhouse gas emissions and to advance global climate science and technology development and deployment.
-Introduced August 1, 2001.
+A bill to amend the Internal Revenue Code to provide incentives for the voluntary reduction, avoidance, and sequestration of greenhouse gas emissions and to advance global climate science and technology development and deployment.
+(Introduced August 1, 2001.)

 S. 1294 (Murkowski)